robgonnella/releasaurus/book/src/commands.md

 ### Prerelease Versions

-Both `release-pr` and `release` commands support prerelease versions configured in your `releasaurus.toml` file:
+Prerelease versions can be configured in your `releasaurus.toml` file:

 ```toml
 # Global prerelease for all packages